 Heel pain is one of the most common foot-related health problems, affecting more than 2 million Americans each year.
 If you experience heel pain that doesn’t let up, don’t wait to seek professional help.
-At Diablo Podiatry, expert podiatrist Christyn Marshall, DPM, AACFAS, and the team use safe, effective treatments to manage heel pain and keep it from getting worse.
+At Diablo Podiatry and Bay Vascular, expert podiatrist Christyn Marshall, DPM, AACFAS, and the team use safe, effective treatments to manage heel pain and keep it from getting worse.
 To make an appointment at the practice in San Ramon, California, call the office today or schedule online.

 Heel pain refers to any discomfort or irritation that affects the bottom back portion of your foot.
 Almost everyone experiences heel pain on occasion, but if your symptoms last for days or weeks, it could point to a more serious underlying issue.